 This nature color wheel free printable is such a simple and easy activity that you can do with your kids year round!
 Such a fun and easy way to learn colors and incorporate nature into learning.
 Your children will love finding items to match the colors on their color wheel.

 Our family loves spending time exploring outdoors.
 My boys are at the age where the temperature or weather doesn’t seem to matter: all they want to do is play outside!

 I love giving them as much fresh air as possible, but also work to find ways to incorporate school and learning into the mix.
 This DIY Nature Color Wheel is a fun way to not only enjoy being outside, but to also work on their color recognition and talk about the lifecycle of nature.

 We are navigating homeschool preschool this year, and one of the things that was important to us was to try to incorporate nature as much as possible.
-From nature hikes to making mud pies, learning about the water cycle and the lifecycle of butterflies, we’ve worked to make learning about nature a big part of “school!”
+From nature hikes and games to play in the woods with kids, to making mud pies, learning about the water cycle and the lifecycle of butterflies, we’ve worked to make learning about nature a big part of “school!”

 Note: Some links may be affiliate links.
 That means I may make a commission if you use my links to purchase, at no extra added cost to you!
 I only recommend products that I personally love and believe in.
 Full disclaimer here.

 After seeing my friend Rozanne of Big Little Brains create this Nature Color Wheel activity with her little ones, I knew we had to do it too!
 I’m thankful to her for providing the beautiful photos throughout this blog post.
 Click here to follow her on Instagram, where she posts amazing daily activities to do with your little ones!

 To help you with your nature color wheel fun, I’ve also created this free Nature Color Wheel Printable for you!

 Grab yours at the link below and use it as much as you would like.